 Broccoli is one of the absolute best foods you can feed your mutt (and it’s not bad for you, either!).
 It’s packed with all sorts of nutrients and is equally good served cooked or raw.

-Just don’t overdo it, as feeding your dog too much broccoli can actually be toxic.
+Just don’t overdo it, as feeding your dog too much broccoli can actually cause gastric irritation and bloating.
 Luckily, it takes many florets to get to that point, so you should be fine.
 You’ll likely have more of a challenge getting your dog to eat any than getting them to eat too much.

 6. Low-Sodium Cold Cuts

 It’s important to understand that “cold cuts” is not referring to processed bologna or similar.
 Instead, we mean low-sodium cuts of turkey and ham bought fresh from the deli.

 Dogs will love it, but feeding them enough to fill them up can get expensive.
 Also, there’s not much in deli meat, nutritionally speaking, except for protein.